joao404/MaerklinMultiLocoCard/README.md

 ## Function
 Copy binary files to SD card of emulator.
 Display should show a zero and the name of the first binary file.
 Insert card into MS2.
-Number should increase and show file name of current loco, that is being updated.
-(This is currently not properly working.
-Manually remove and put back in)
+Number should increase and show file name of current loco, that will be updated.
+For MS HW2.0 card must be manually plugged and unplugged.
+In case of HW2.1 reading should work automatic.
+A bug could occur, if two locos with the same address are read.

 ## Precondition
 - Install rp2040 delevopment framework as described at https://github.com/earlephilhower/arduino-pico.
 I currently recommend to use Arduino IDE.